Currently interviewing General Cancer Imaging fellowship AY2022-2023

 Fellowship Supervision and Evaluation:

 Cancer Imaging Fellows will receive continuous on-site training, teaching and feedback.
-Dr. Fiona Fennessy, Director of the Cancer Imaging Fellowship Program, Dr. Fadi El-Merhi, Associate Director of the Fellowship Program, and the Chief of the Department of Imaging, DFCI, will evaluate the fellow’s performance.
+Dr. Fiona Fennessy, Director of the Cancer Imaging Fellowship Program and the Chief of the Department of Imaging, DFCI, will evaluate the fellow’s performance.

 Equipment and Resources:

 State-of-the-art equipment includes 64-slice CT, 1.5-T and 3-T MRI, PET/CT, digital radiography, Hologic digital tomosynthesis mammography, Philips IU22 ultrasound, GE LOGIQ E9 XDclear 2.0 ultrasound, and gamma camera systems.